🚀

 As you can see, Gravity Forms offers a lot of functionality!
 If you’re feeling overwhelmed, don’t worry.
 We’ll cover everything you need to know in this post.

-Performing Calculations in Gravity Forms (Examples)
+Performing calculations in Gravity Forms (example)

 Gravity Forms allows you to do basic calculations based on user input values.
-You can do calculations within a field by using the Number field.
+You can do calculations within a field by using the “Number” field.

 For example, let’s build a form that can calculate the area of a circle based on its radius.
-Start by creating a new form in Gravity Forms.
-You can do this by hovering over Forms and clicking on New Form.
+We’ll start by creating a new form in Gravity Forms.
+We can do this by hovering over “Forms” and clicking on “New Form”.

-Under Field Settings, check the box that says “Enable Calculation”.
+Under “Field Settings”, we’ll check the box that says “Enable Calculation”.
 In the box below, we’re going to insert our formula.
-To calculate the area of a circle you multiply pi (~3.14) by the square of the radius.
+To calculate the area of a circle, you multiply pi (~3.14) by the square of the radius.

 As you can see, we’re using a merge tag to reference the user input value from the first field.
 Then we’re squaring it and multiplying it by 3.14.

-After writing your formula, check that it’s valid by clicking Validate Formula.
+After writing our formula, we’ll check that it’s valid by clicking “Validate Formula”.

 Here’s what our form looks like on the front end.
 When a user inputs the radius of their circle, Gravity Forms automatically calculates the area and displays it in the Circle Area field.

-📝 GravityMath is a WordPress plugin that allows you to do advanced calculations on your website.
+GravityMath is a WordPress plugin that allows you to do advanced calculations on your website.
+The plugin integrates seamlessly with Gravity Forms, allowing you to:

 - Perform complex functions